Floer theory and flips: Homotopies

 One can also consider a moduli space of twice-quilted disks with interior markings; these are required to lie on components $v \in \Ver(\Gamma)$ which are at least as far away from the root edge as the vertices $v \in \Ver^2(\Gamma)$.
 That is, if $v \in \Ver(\Gamma)$ lies on a non-self-crossing path from the root edge to an element in $\Ver^2(\Gamma)$ then $v \in \Ver^2(\Gamma)$.
 Once one allows interior markings, these can bubble off onto {\em twice-quilted spheres}, which are marked spheres $(C,(z_0,\ldots,z_n))$ equipped with {\em two} isomorphisms $C - \{ z_0 \} \to \C$.

-As in the quilted case, there is now a moduli space of {\em treed} twice-quilted spheres which assigns lengths to the interior and boundary nodes.
-The lengths to each colored vertex satisfy the balanced condition \eqref{balanced} for each color: \begin{enumerate} \item For any two vertices of the same color $v_1,v_2 \in \Ver^{k}(\Gamma)$,
+As in the quilted case, there is a moduli space of {\em treed} twice-quilted spheres which assigns lengths to the interior and boundary nodes.
+The lengths of paths between colored vertices satisfy the balanced condition \eqref{balanced} for each color: For any two vertices of the same color $v_1,v_2 \in \Ver^{k}(\Gamma)$,